mmbman/Katagiri/1979-11-18-BlueCliffRecordCase1Lecture2.md

 ##### 14:15

 Emperor Wu says, “What is the merit?”
 Because he built lots of temples, educated monks; what is the merit?

 If you do something good, just like Emperor Wu, of course, according to language, according to costumes and images, some prepossessions, there will be something good as a result.
 But sometimes there’s not.
 Even though you do something good, [the] result, when it comes, sometimes a good result will come, sometimes evil result will come.
 Because this is reality; our everyday life.

 This is [the] human activity we do, the activity itself of building the temple and educating the people.
 "What do you mean, educating people?"
 I educate you; I believe I educate people, I train you.
 "What do you mean, 'I train you?'”
 Of course I am training, because I have a training system.
 But if we’re training according to the Buddha’s teaching, probably there must be something good as a result.
-Merit, must be, because you must be trained.
+Merit, [it] must be, because you must be trained.
 Perhaps there’s merit.
 How can I say [it]?
 How much do you believe that you have been trained?
 How much?
 How much are you training?

 Reality is very complicated.
 You cannot pin down what it is.
 What is merit?
 What is [the] activity of building the temple and educating the people?
 What do you mean?
 What is education?